mobileink/migae-examples/gae2/README.md

-# The Great dev_appserver repl Hack
+# The Ghastly dev_appserver REPL Hack

 This exercise demonstrates a devious hack by means of which we get repl-like interactive development using the GAE dev_appserver.